-Direct skin contact should be avoided; suitable gloves and overalls should be worn when handling potentially hazardous materials.
+Suitable gloves should be worn when handling potentially hazardous materials.

 Training on how to treat exposure should be given by your employer, you must tell your supervisor if you see early signs of dermatitis.

 Asbestos

 Breathing asbestos dust can cause serious damage to the lungs and cause cancer.
 There is no known cure for asbestos related diseases.